-Brachytherapy, or “internal radiotherapy,” is the treatment of choice for women with locally advanced – International Federation of Gynecology and Obstetrics stage IB2 through IVA – cervical cancer because it is the only radiotherapy that delivers a high enough dose of radiation (>80 Gy) to effectively target the tumor with acceptable side effects.1 It is typically performed after about five weeks of external-beam radiation.
+Brachytherapy, or “internal radiotherapy,” is the treatment of choice for women with locally advanced – International Federation of Gynecology and Obstetrics stage IB2 through IVA – cervical cancer because it is the only radiotherapy that delivers a high enough dose of radiation (Greater than 80 Gy) to effectively target the tumor with acceptable side effects.1 It is typically performed after about five weeks of external-beam radiation.

 Radiotherapy is often preferred to surgery for these patients because the pelvic bones and nearby blood vessels make it difficult for surgeons to obtain an adequate negative margin (i.e., no cancer cells seen at outer edge of removed tissue).
 Unlike external-beam radiotherapy, which is typically used not only to shrink the tumor but to eliminate microscopic disease in the surrounding lymph nodes and other tissues, brachytherapy targets the tumor directly with much higher doses of radiation than could be delivered with external-beam radiotherapy.

-Hollings is a high-volume center, treating approximately 50 cervical cancer patients of all stages and 20 patients with locally advanced cervical cancer per year—about 25% of the cases in the state.
-Studies show that women with locally advanced cervical cancer are more likely to receive and complete recommended treatments and live longer when they receive care at high-volume centers (>9.4 locally advanced cervical cancer patients per year).1 Five-year survival rates are significantly better when they receive brachytherapy from physicians with a high or medium vs. a low caseload.2
+Hollings is a high-volume center, treating approximately 50 cervical cancer patients of all stages and 20 patients with locally advanced cervical cancer per year—about 25 percent of the cases in the state.
+Studies show that women with locally advanced cervical cancer are more likely to receive and complete recommended treatments and live longer when they receive care at high-volume centers (Greater than 9.4 locally advanced cervical cancer patients per year).1 Five-year survival rates are significantly better when they receive brachytherapy from physicians with a high or medium vs. a low caseload.2

 Although low-dose-rate (LDR) brachytherapy has been standard of care for gynecologic cancers for many decades, HDR brachytherapy is growing in popularity because it has been shown to be as effective as LDR brachytherapy3 while offering a number of key advantages, including shorter treatment times, reduced radiation exposure for health care workers, and greater convenience and comfort for the patient.